I Believe (Blessid Union of Souls song)

 "I Believe" is a single by the American alternative rock band Blessid Union of Souls from their 1995 debut album, Home.
-It is one of their most popular songs, and their highest-charting in the United States, reaching number eight on the Billboard Hot 100.
+It was released in February 1995 by EMI Records.
 Vocalist Eliot Sloan wrote the song after the father of his girlfriend "Lisa" forced her to stop dating Sloan because of his race.
+"I Believe" is the band's highest-charting single in the United States, reaching number eight on the Billboard Hot 100, and it became a top-20 hit in Australia, Canada, and New Zealand.
+Its music video was directed by Michael Salomon.

 History

 According to the "I Believe Story" from Blessid Union of Souls's compilation album Almost Acoustic (Volume 1), the song was written by vocalist Eliot Sloan in the early morning when he imagined the main piano sample which would be used in the song and then played it.

 Eliot Sloan stated in an interview with The Celebrity Cafe that he wrote the song about his relationship with "Lisa", a girl he once dated.
 Lisa's father allegedly threatened to cut off her college tuition if she continued to see Eliot.
 They said good-bye and went their separate ways.
 He said that he still very much missed her, and placed a message in the liner notes of Home: "Lisa, give me a call sometime just to say hello, my number is still the same."

 In the 2001 compilation album, Blessid Union of Souls: The Singles, the song was re-recorded in a punk-reggae style.